Overflowing pediatric hospitals in Montreal: parents asked to cooperate

 Dr. Antonio D’Angelo, Medical Chief of the CHU Sainte-Justine emergency department, reminds us that children with colds, flu or gastroenteritis and mild symptoms should expect to wait several hours before seeing a doctor.

 “Mild flu symptoms, gastroenteritis and fever, which generally last from three to five days, can be treated at home,” explains Dr. D’Angelo.
 “When in doubt, you can consult your community pharmacist for prompt advice from a health professional.
-If symptoms persist, a consultation with a physician remains the preferred option,” he recommends.
+If symptoms persist, a consultation with a physician remains the preferred option,” he recommended.

-The Medical Director of the Montreal Children’s Hospital Emergency Department, Dr. Harley Eisman, stresses that emergency services should be reserved for those whose condition requires immediate attention.
+Dr. Harley Eisman, stresses that emergency services should be reserved for those whose condition requires immediate attention.
 He urges parents to come to the walk-in clinics or call 8-1-1 if their child is not seriously ill or injured.

-The two pediatric hospitals are reassuring that no child requiring medical care will be turned away.
 Among other things, they recommend going to the emergency room if a baby under four months old has a fever, is having difficulty breathing or is showing signs of dehydration due to vomiting or diarrhea.

 The Canadian Press health content is funded through a partnership with the Canadian Medical Association.
 The Canadian Press is solely responsible for editorial choices.